finnoconsult/interview-test-transactions-starter/README.md

       </li>
       </ol>

-This task be completed in 3-5 hours
+**Above task shall be completed in 3-5 hours**

-> Optional: Bonus features if you still have more time:
+> Optional: Bonus features if you still have more time or in favor to complete the following additions:
 > - logout button and call /api/logout
 > - open / collapse weekly sections in transaction list